NelzkieCoder/CodeWave/_posts/articles/en/2017-11-15-Java-Abstraction.md

 tags:
 - Java
 - OOP
-keywords: Java, Fundamentals, This, This Keyword
+keywords: Java, OOP, Abstraction
 date: '2017-11-15 08:13:28 +0000'
 ---

 Abstraction is a way of well making a certain object abstract.
-It is a way of hiding the implementation to the user.
+It is a way of **hiding the implementation** to the user.
 Abstract classes also can't be instantiated but can only be subclassed(derived from it).
 Meaning you can't do it like this:

 <!--break-->